 How and Where to Get Vaccinated

-• All Yale University Employees and Students: Free vaccinations are available through walk-in clinics around campus and at the Yale Health Center (55 Lock St.).
-No appointment needed – see available dates and locations.
+- All Yale University Employees and Students: Free vaccinations are available through the Yale Health Center (55 Lock St.).
+Call the Immunization Department to schedule an appointment (203-432-0038) or walk in during Immunization Department hours.

-• Yale Health Members: Family clinics are available for your convenience.
+- Yale Health Members: Visit Yale Health’s Flu and COVID Vaccine website.
 Vaccinations may also be requested during routine visits with Primary Care Provider (Internal Medicine, OB/GYN, Pediatrics, Student Health, and Immunization departments).

 Join us in taking this vital step to ensure that you and your peers can “Risk Less, Yale More.”
 Together, we can maintain a safer, healthier community.